shtsai/networking-project/quagga/README.md

 2. traceroute

  Use traceroute to trace the path taken by the packets from one vm to another vm.
 Check the result and see if it is the same as what you expect.

+3. socket_server & socket_client
+ Run socket_server on one of the vms, and send traffics to it using the client code in socket_client.

 *Both ping and traceroute are pre-installed in vm image (shtsai7/server:vm)*